sexhax/BadUSB/README.md

 ## 🛠️ Payload Setup Guide
 - **🔴 RED** (Remote Executable Download)

-You need to provide your own domain.
+You need to provide your own domain, for the executable to be downloadable.

 - **Backdoor**